Revelation Reveals Jesus

 ASCENSION SUNDAY | Luke 24:44-53 One of the difficulties we have in reading and understanding the Bible is that we often unintentionally plug individual passages and key concepts into a controlling story that is foreign to the Bible.
 This results in making the Bible answer questions it was never interested in addressing.
 For example, many … More A Bigger Salvation Story

-Originally posted on Jeremy Berg:
+Originally posted on Kingdom Harbor:

 When Sarah was a little girl, she loved to dance and twirl barefooted across the soft green grass of her childhood home and feel the soft blades in between her toes.
 One day she noticed a small solitary yellow dandelion growing up amidst all the green and thought, “How beautiful!”…